 The brown category includes more fiber and lipids while containing fewer carbs and calories.
 It also has more antioxidants and vital amino acids, making it the healthier of the two options.

 Overall, none of the versions contains anything dangerous to your parakeet, and they can both be fed to it without difficulty.
 In fact, it’s beneficial to their health.
-It gives them an easily digested dose of protein and fibre, both of which are beneficial to their general health.
+It gives them an easily digested dose of protein and fiber, both of which are beneficial to their general health.

 Because rice expands when it absorbs water, there are stories that if your bird consumes uncooked rice, it will burst.
 Fortunately, this is not the case.
 It’s only an urban legend that has been refuted numerous times.
 Many birds in the wild eat uncooked rice on a regular basis with no negative effects.